 - 1. The accessory dwelling unit shall occupy no more than seventy percent (70%) of the existing, gross heated floor area of the primary residence, up to a maximum of one thousand one hundred (1,100) square feet of gross floor area.
 Accessory dwelling units shall have no more than two (2) bedrooms. - 2.
 One (1) accessory dwelling unit may be permitted on a single lot. - 3.
 Accessory dwelling units are prohibited when associated with attached housing (i.e. townhouse or duplex buildings), condominiums or manufactured housing as defined in NH RSA 674:31. - 4.
 Subsequent conveyance of an accessory dwelling unit separate from that of the principal dwelling unit is prohibited. - 5.
 Any changes to the total number of bedrooms per lot will require a new state-approved septic plan to be placed on file with the Office of Community Development prior to the issuance of a building permit. - 6.
-Accessory dwelling units located in an accessory building, detached from the principal dwelling, may be permitted as a Conditional Use in accordance with the provisions of Section 3.18.
+One detached accessory dwelling unit is permitted - a) on lots of five or more acres or - b) on lots of less than five acres as a Conditional Use in accordance with the provisions of Section 3.18 (3-11-25).